What is ocean warming?

 Rising ocean temperatures are driving unprecedented changes in global marine ecosystems, sea levels, and weather patterns.
 As heat transforms the ocean, threats to food supplies, economies, and weather multiply, putting human and environmental health at risk.

 Increasing ocean heat is closely linked to increases in atmospheric greenhouse gas concentrations, making the ocean an excellent indicator of how much Earth is warming.
-Since 1971, the ocean has absorbed 90 percent of the excess heat added to the atmosphere by burning fossil fuels and other human activities.
+Since 1971, the ocean has absorbed 90 percent of the excess energy added to Earth's climate by burning fossil fuels and other human activities.

 The ocean’s surface layer, home to most marine life, takes most of this heat.
 As a result, the top 700 meters (2,300 feet) of the global ocean has warmed about 1.5°F since 1901.
 And scientists recently found that the rate of warming in the top 6,500 feet of the ocean over the past few decades was about 40 percent higher than previously estimated.